Related Content

 Included reservations - because they are mandatory

-On many trains, including all of Europe's high-speed train services, seat reservations are mandatory - except when travelling ICE trains in and to/from Germany, outside the peak summer period.
+On many trains, including all of Europe's high-speed train services, seat reservations are mandatory - except when travelling on ICE trains to/from Germany, outside the peak summer period.

-In effect what this means is that you when you buy a ticket you will have an automatically assigned seat(s) - though when they are available it can be a good idea to choose your seat(s) on a seating plan.
+In effect what this means is that you when you buy a ticket you will have an automatically assigned seat(s) - though when it's an additional option, it can be a good idea to choose your seat(s) on a seating plan.

-The seat number will be on your ticket, just as it is on an airline ticket.
+The seat number will be on your ticket, just as it is on an airline ticket / boarding pass.

 This mandatory seat reservation also applies to most other international trains and on the other express trains in France, Hungary, Italy, Poland and Spain.